Yosef Yozel Horwitz: Forced to leave

 Shortly after he emerged from seclusion, his mentors urged him to remarry.
-One evening, Horwitz passed Rabbi Shlomo's house and heard someone crying.
+One evening, The Alter passed Rabbi Shlomo's house and heard someone crying.
 The following day, he asked Rabbi Shlomo what had happened.
 Rabbi Shlomo told him that the man whom his daughter, Chaya Rivka, was supposed to marry, had broken the engagement.
-Horwitz told Rabbi Shlomo he would marry Chaya Rivka, but only on the condition that he be allowed to isolate himself all week, returning to his family only for Shabbat and Yom Tov.
+The Alter told Rabbi Shlomo he would marry Chaya Rivka, but only on the condition that he be allowed to isolate himself all week, returning to his family only for Shabbat and Yom Tov.
 They agreed to this condition, and the match was finalized.
-Rabbi Gershon Chirinsky, a lumber merchant who owned estates around Zetl, (with the assistance of Rabbi E. Lachman from Berlin), built a forest retreat, where Horwitz secluded himself for 12 years, visiting his family only on Shabbat.
+Rabbi Gershon Chirinsky, a lumber merchant who owned estates around Zetl, (with the assistance of Rabbi E. Lachman from Berlin), built a forest retreat, where The Alter secluded himself for 12 years, visiting his family only on Shabbat.

 When his father died in 1890, and Kurtuvian offered him the position that he would have inherited from his father as head of the community, he did not accept it because he had a sister who was left an orphan and he rejected the rabbinical seat in favour of his future brother-in-law.